srp33/ExpressionAble/ShapeShifter/README.md

 Currently, ShapeShifter supports working with files in the following formats: CSV, TSV, JSON, Excel, HDF5, Parquet, MsgPack, Stata, Pickle, HTML, SQLite, ARFF, and GCT.
 This file explains what steps must be taken to expand ShapeShifter to work with other types of files.

 ## Getting Started
+If you are unfamiliar with object-oriented programming, classes, and inheritance in python, your time would be well spent working through a few tutorials before you get going.
+I personally recommend [this tutorial](https://www.tutorialspoint.com/python/python_classes_objects.htm) and [these interactive exercises](https://www.learnpython.org/en/Classes_and_Objects) to help you out.
+Since you will need to implement your own classes that inherit from and use preexisting code, this README will make much more sense if you are comfortable with those principles.

 First, you will need to clone the ShapeShifter git repository to have access to its files:
 ```bash
 git clone https://github.com/srp33/ShapeShifter.git